This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links.

 Opposite to regular olive oil, heat and/or chemicals are used in processing oil.

 Because of the way extra virgin olive oil is made, it retains the highest quality among other oils.
 It keeps high-level natural antioxidants and polyphenols, vitamins, and minerals (trans-fat-free) due to its mechanical processing.
 EVOO has loads of proven health benefits and is a valuable ingredient to be added to your diet.
+The quality olive oil is compatible with keto diet, vegan, paleo, and whole30 diets.

 Hence, regular olive oil loses its nutrition while heated or processed in a chemical way, and is low in antioxidants and other nutrients.
 So, refining olive oil strips it of its vitamins, polyphenols, and other natural ingredients.